 DESCRIPTION, RESEARCH QUESTION(S)

 The patent system has proven to be adaptable to technological advancement in the past.
-Nonetheless, the revolutionary scope of automation, the rapidity of technological growth and the unpredictability of its result are likely to challenge practically and theoretically fundamentals of patent law.
+Nonetheless, the revolutionary scope of interconnected technologies, the rapidity of their constant development and the peculiarities of their functioning, such as the “black box” AI, are likely to challenge practically and theoretically fundamentals of patent law.

-Therefore, the present thesis seeks to investigate the crucial disharmonies between the patent system and the engagement of 4th industrial revolution technologies for the production of potentially patentable outcomes ( “4th ir generated inventions”).
-For this purpose, the pharma sector will be evaluated as case study due to the significance of the sector, the ever-growing role in inventive activities therein and the peculiar market competition in relation to R&D investments.
+Therefore, the present research seeks to investigate the potential patentability challenges caused by the engagement of AI and 4th industrial revolution technologies for the production of potentially patentable outcomes ( “AI generated inventions”).
+Given the technological neutrality of the patent system, the pharmaceutical industry is analysed as case study due to the significance of the sector, the ever-growing role in inventive activities therein and the peculiar market competition in relation to R&D investments.

-The research questions will be answered with a doctrinal methodology, via analysis of statutory provisions and line of cases, through arguments by analogy, analysis of wording and legal history as a means of understanding, criticizing and assessing the state of the law.
-Additionally, comparative analysis (with a specific focus on US, UK and the EPO) and empirical research methods will be engaged.
+The research is based on traditional black letter methodology, via analysis of statutory provisions and line of cases, through arguments by analogy, analysis of wording and legal history as a means of understanding, criticizing and assessing the state of the law.
+Additionally, the researcher engaged in comparative analysis of different jurisdictions and qualitative empirical research.

-The secondments at Hovione and EFPIA allow the researcher to engage in empirical qualitative research, having access to data and contacts that will contribute to the robustness of the findings of the thesis.
+Indeed, the secondments at Hovione and EFPIA allowed the researcher to conduct semi-structured interviews with relevant stakeholders, from heads of IP departments to inventors.
+The results of such interviews contribute to the robustness of the findings of the thesis.

 The aim of the thesis is to evaluate the efficiency of the role that IP rights play in the pharmaceutical sector, as a means to incentivise the creation, the introduction and the dissemination of new products in the relevant markets; and to make recommendations to policy makers regarding the eventual need of adaptation of the regulatory framework in order to meet current challenges, specifically the challenges posed by the 4th industrial revolution.